-The July 2018 forecasted age-1+ biomass is 52,065 tonnes, which is below the fishery cut-off of 150,000 tonnes.
-Based on the harvest control rule adopted in 2013, the current recommendation is that there should be no allowable fishery harvest, thus, a TAC of 0 tonnes is recommended for the fishing season starting in 2018.
+The July 2019 forecasted age-1+ biomass for the Pacific Sardine northern subpopulation is 27,547 tonnes.
+Although the uncertainty associated with this estimate is considerably large (i.e. CV=62%), the 90% credibility interval associated with the July 2019 estimate of age 1+ biomass is well below the fishery cutoff of 150,000 tonnes.
+Based on the harvest control rule adopted in 2013, no allowable fishery harvest is recommended for the 2019 fishing season.